8:45 a.m. to 10:00 a.m.

 - Shawn Callaghan, PSS, Project Manager, Fitzgerald & Halliday, Inc.

-A2: Re-Envisioning A Post-Industrial City Through Urban Agriculture
+A2: Re-Envisioning A Post-Industrial City Through Urban Agriculture - PRESENTATION

 This session will explore innovative ways to improve the quality of life of residents, including progressive urban agriculture policy, creative reuse of existing structures, converting unused city-owned lots into spaces for community food production, and the inclusion of historically marginalized immigrant communities.
 Brockton, MA is highlighted as a case study.
 CM: 1.25.